-“This agreement will help our graduates achieve a seamless transfer to University of Delaware,” said Dr. David Stout, president, Brookdale Community College.
-“This is an important agreement which focuses on student success.
+“This agreement will help our graduates achieve a seamless transfer to the University of Delaware,” said Dr. David Stout, president of Brookdale Community College.
+“This is an important agreement that focuses on student success.
 We are always pleased to build new bridges toward four-year institutions and to assist our students in moving on toward advanced degrees.”

 Dr. Bruce Weber, Dean of UD’s Lerner College, looks forward to welcoming these Brookdale students to UD’s campus.
 “The Lerner College is thrilled to partner with Brookdale Community College to support the continued education of their outstanding hospitality management students through this agreement.
 We know that this partnership will continue to advance our mission to deliver inspirational education and pioneering scholarship.
 Our efforts with Brookdale are driven by our will to build an inclusive community that beneficially transforms business and society.”

 Committed to expanding educational opportunities, the two institutions have agreed that graduates of the Brookdale Hospitality Management program who have completed the associate degree with a cumulative grade point average of 3.0 or higher will automatically be accepted into the Hospitality Business Management baccalaureate program at the University of Delaware.